KirkGarrison/reading-notes/class-01.md

 - HTML Chapter 17: “HTML5 Layout” (pp.428-451)

+    This chapter showcases the evolution of HTML and some of the changes that have come with the new HTML5 layout.
+You learn how to structure a page layout with the new HTML5 verbiage, and how the tags are used.

 - HTML Chapter 18: “Process & Design” (pp.452-475)

+    This chapter explains the process behind creating a website.
+It gives an example of how to approach deciding what kind of website you want to build, as well as giving examples of wireframes and the layout sturcture.

 - JS Introduction

+    The introduction of the book explains basic concepts of JavaScript's usage, and provides some examples of Javascript on webpages.
+It also provides a basic example of JS code and attributes.

 - JS Chapter 1: “The ABC of Programming” (pp.11-52)

+    This chapter covers the process of how to write a "script".
+First by defining the objective, then how to execute that objective from a goal to a functioning code.